Makktu/NoteJS/README.md

 - **Single HTML File**: No installation, no dependencies, just open and use
 - **Two-Panel Layout**: Code editor on the left, console output on the right
-- **Syntax Highlighting**: Full JavaScript syntax highlighting with Darcula theme
+- **Syntax Highlighting**: Full syntax highlighting with customizable themes
+- **Theme Selection**: Choose from multiple editor themes including Darcula, Material, Dracula, Monokai, and more
+- **Font Size Controls**: Adjust font size separately for both code editor and output panels
-- **IntelliSense**: Code completion for JavaScript keywords, variables, and methods
+- **IntelliSense**: Code completion for keywords, built-in functions, and user-defined variables
+- **Autocomplete Toggle**: Option to turn off code completion to practice manual coding skills
 - **Console Capture**: All console output (log, error, warn) is displayed in the output panel
 - **Auto-indentation**: Proper code formatting with smart indentation
 - **Keyboard Shortcuts**: Ctrl+Enter/Cmd+Enter to run, Tab for completion/indentation
 - **Error Reporting**: Clear display of runtime and syntax errors
+- **Persistent Settings**: Your theme, font size, and autocomplete preferences are remembered between sessions
+- **Copy Buttons**: Easily copy code or output with a single click
-- **Dark Theme**: Easy on the eyes with a dark code editor theme
+- **Dark Theme**: Easy on the eyes with customizable dark and light editor themes

 ## Why NoteJS?